 When using WordPress, you probably already know about managing a user list in the Admin panel.
 This is also one of the needs that many people are interested in.
-Especially, people seem to have a higher demand to display users only when they want to publish their accounts.
+Especially, people seem to have a higher demand to display users on a list on frontend, but only when they want to publish their accounts.

-So today, I will show you how to display the user list on the frontend with Meta Box plugin and publish the user accounts only when they are allowed by the owners, besides, hide the accounts that users don’t want to publish.
+In this guide, I'll show you how to use Meta Box to easily display a user list on a page as well as publish the user accounts only when they are allowed by the owners, besides, hide the accounts that users don’t want to publish.

 Before Getting Started